GRANT OF PATENT

 REVOCATION OF PATENT

 There were several political negotiations to reach an EU wide convergence in the assessment of bio-patents.
 As a result of these, the EPO amended its regulations in order to exclude the patentability of plants and animals derived from conventional breeding using methods like crossing and selection, in June 2017.
-For the first time in history, adoption of new rules resulted in the revocation of any patent, that of Bayer AG’s controversial Monsanto broccoli patent, in 2018.
-The revoked patent covered the plants, the seeds and the harvested “severed broccoli heads” as an invention.
+For the first time in history, the adoption of new rules resulted in the revocation of any patent, that of Bayer AG’s controversial Monsanto broccoli patent, in 2018.
+The revoked patent covered the plants, the seeds, and the harvested “severed broccoli heads” as an invention.

-The amended rules as well as the revocation were a result of the opposition filed by the coalition in 2014 and the protests thereafter.
+The amended rules, as well as the revocation, were a result of the opposition filed by the coalition in 2014 and the protests thereafter.
 As a mark of their resentment to the patent that was granted, No Patent on Seeds had erected the “largest broccoli in the world” outside the EPO building in Munich.
 In addition to this, a petition with around 75,000 signatures supporting the opposition was also handed over.
 This revocation comes as a huge success for the coalition of No Patent on Seeds and also for “the broad coalition of civil society organizations against patents on plants and animals”, as stated by Christoph Then of No Patent on Seeds.